chelseadoeleman/route-planner/README.md

 <details>
   <summary>Screenreader</summary>

   The start the screenreader hold ```command + option + f5".
 The screenreader works accordingly to navigate throughout the page.
-I did make use of an ```aria-label``` attribute in the links for the steps, so that the user is provided with more information about that link, than just a number.
+I did make use of an ```aria-label``` attribute in the links for the steps, so that the user is provided with more information about that link, than just a number and they know they are following a list.

 </details>